aws/sagemaker-python-sdk/doc/overview.rst

    notebook_utils.list_jumpstart_models(list_versions=True)

-You can constuct filters to filter the list of models,
+You can constuct custom filters to filter the list of models,

 .. code:: python